anupamkaul/mesa/src/gallium/docs/source/context.rst

 apart from any 3D state in the context.
 Blitting functionality may be moved to a separate abstraction at some point in the future.

-``resource_copy_region`` blits a region of a subresource of a resource to a region of another subresource of a resource, provided that both resources have the same format.
+``resource_copy_region`` blits a region of a resource to a region of another resource, provided that both resources have the same format.
 The source and destination may be the same resource, but overlapping blits are not permitted.

 ``resource_resolve`` resolves a multisampled resource into a non-multisampled one.
 Formats and dimensions must match.
 This function must be present if a driver